 Programs to Consider for GHS Elective, Capstone, or Perspectives and Practices

 PROGRAMS TO CONSIDER FOR THE GLOBAL HEALTH PROJECT (6 - 8 WEEKS OR LONGER).
 THESE MAY ALSO BE APPLIED TOWARD GHS ELECTIVES, CAPSTONE, OR PERSPECTIVES AND PRACTICES REQUIREMENTS.

-Programs in Argentina, Botswana, Dominican Republic and Thailand combine coursework (on issues that developing nations face in providing sustainable healthcare), with a community service practicum (during which students work in government sponsored clinics or other public health-focused non-governmental organizations), or field research (guided by local public health practitioners and academics).
+These programs combine coursework (on issues that global communities face in addressing the social determinants of health), with a community service practicum (during which students work in government-sponsored clinics or other public health-focused non-governmental organizations) or field research (guided by local public health practitioners and academics).